USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 #### 1. What did you decide?
 <!-- Give a short title of solved problem and solution -->
-To introduce an heartbeat component to detect the availability of my services
+To introduce multiple watchdogs component to detect the availability of my services

 #### 2. What was the context for your decision?
 <!-- What is the goal you are trying to achieve? -->
 <!-- What are the constraints? -->
 <!-- What is the scope of your decision?
 Does it affect the entire architecture? -->
-The goal to achieve is to detect whether one of the internal components (APIs or Database) has gone down.
+The goal to achieve is to detect whether the components are available or not.

 ### 3. What is the problem you are trying to solve?
 <!-- You may want to articulate the problem in form of a question. -->
 Make sure that when a service goes down, my solution detects that in a cleaned and effective way.

 ### 4. Which alternative options did you consider?
 <!-- List at least 3 options -->
 1. Heartbeat
 2. Watchdog
+3. Heartbeat + Watchdog

 ### 5. Which one did you choose?
 <!-- Pick one of the options as the outcome of your decision -->
-I went for the heartbeat strategy.
+I went for an hybrid approach: heartbeat and watchdog strategy.

 ### 6. What is the main reason for that?
 <!-- List the positive consequences (pros) of your decision: -->
 <!-- quality improvement, satisfaction of external constraint.
 If any, list the negative consequences (cons), quality degradation -->
 A positive note for introducing an heartbeat component in the architecture is the possibility of registering multiple components to the same heartbeat monitoring service.
-The Data API, Data Processor and Dashboard components that require failover monitoring, we can easily register them to the same heartbeat monitoring service and have one centralized monitoring system.
+The Data APIa and the Data Processor components that require failover monitoring, we can easily register them to the same heartbeat monitoring service and have one centralized monitoring system.

+The presence of external dependencies makes it such that we can only introduce watchdogs (active components) that call the services (passive) to monitor their availability and react accordingly.

 Note however that if we were to leverage the ability of PowerBI to connect directly to the SQL Server Database, we would effectively eliminate the API component, and therefore, a watchdog would probably be a better service to monitor the availability of our solution.
 Moreover, PowerBI provides services to alert the service failover, as well as to extend high-availability features to on-premises database solutions, as in our case.

 For more info: https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-high-availability-clusters